budget-skynet/telegram-bot---near-dao-proposal-alert/README.md

 # NEAR DAO Proposal Alert Bot

-A Telegram bot that delivers real-time alerts and updates for NEAR Protocol DAO proposals.
-Stay informed about active governance proposals, track voting progress, and engage with the NEAR ecosystem — all without leaving Telegram.
+A Telegram bot that delivers real-time alerts and information about NEAR Protocol DAO proposals.
+Users can browse active proposals, inspect DAO policies, and stay engaged with the NEAR ecosystem — all without leaving Telegram.

 ---